 The Chinook Learning Commons possesses a wide range of books and educational movies, as well as extensive access to online research sites and creative media opportunities.
 Our Learning Commons endeavors to create a balance between a quiet study area and a classroom research facility.
 In addition, it provides a public forum for students to display works of art, or enhance their technology skills.
 Students are also able to complete computer research at one of our 38 computer stations in our library.
 Jacquie Hill is our head Teenbrarian & Informationist.
 Hours of operation:

 Student Instructional Support can be found in the Learning Commons.
-David Orr, Heather Glenn, and Lauren Hanna are ready to assist you with your assignments, quizzes, exams and course work.
+David Orr and Heather Glenn are ready to assist you with your assignments, quizzes, exams, and course work.
 Hours of operation:

 Textbook Centre/Test Writing Centre

 Students will be provided with all necessary textbooks for classroom instruction under the rental fee structure.
 Students will be charged for lost or damaged books.
 Chinook is NOT responsible for providing textbooks for distance learning or summer courses.
 Students must return all rental books and materials by the end of each semester.
 In most cases students may hand in their books just before they arrive to write final exams in each course.
 For courses without final exams, or when exam exemptions apply, students should return books to the learning centre by the last day of regular classes each semester.
 Students should make early arrangements with the Office staff to pay for lost textbooks.
 If a student withdraws from a course during the semester, he/she is responsible for immediately returning all books and materials to the Textbook Centre.

 Exams and quizzes may be written in the Textbook Centre by making arrangements with your classroom teacher.